-Master’s decision must always lead to the safety of the ship, her crew and the environment.
+Also called the Ship Captain or Ship Master, his decision must always lead to the safety of the ship, her crew, and the environment.
 That’s basic.

 A Captain has the overriding authority, as well as the responsibility, to take any actions with respect to shipboard safety and pollution prevention.
 His decisions can be independent of shore intervention if necessary.

 Why?
 Because he knows his ship and the situation better than someone ashore sitting behind a desk.

 However, he may request and expect any and all necessary assistance, deemed appropriate, from the company.